AnselAlMehdi/Cancerous-Cell-Detection-/README.md

 # Description
-This uses a basic Convolutional Neural Network model to classify images of cells and identify it they are malignant or benign cells.
+This uses a basic Linear Regression model to classify images of cells and identify it they are malignant or benign cells.